analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ## Getting Started

 The best application to get started with is the [BLE_periph](../docs/Applications/BLE_periph.md) application.
-It is a simple periphal application that will allow you to advertise and connect with a central device such as a smart phone.
+It is a simple peripheral application that will allow you to advertise and connect with a central device such as a smartphone.

 Follow the MSDK [User Guide](../../../USERGUIDE.md) instructions to install the necessary tools and create a new project.
 Build and run the `BLE_periph` application for the appropriate target.